amank90/TA_assignment_pyomo/README.md

 **Scripts**:

-- **TA Assignment.ipynb** - Jupyter Notebook that contains the code along with the detail description.
+- **TA Assignment.ipynb** - Jupyter Notebook that contains the code along with the detail explanation.
 - **OptimizationTA.py** - Run the script to run the whole code.